Kamikaze

 I trust that you are in very good health.

-My fighting spirit is all the more full of vigor, and also I will make a sortie.
+My fighting spirit is particularly full of vigor, and also I will make a sortie.

 The New Year has come.
 I chose to welcome my 24th birthday at Yasukuni [1].
 It's because the mochi (sticky rice cakes) at Yasukuni Shrine are big!
 The enclosed photo of rigorous training at OO [2] was taken for me by Lieutenant Junior Grade Shimo [3].
 Please look at the glint in my eyes.
 Please look at the clenched fists.